 Entrants can enter as many times as they like, subject to each entry being linked to a unique and separate purchase, which the Promotor may verify through the product specific barcode and corresponding till slip.
 However, an entrant can only win a prize once over the Competition period.

-Prizes: Each week, one (1) lucky entrants will each stand a chance to win one (1) R500 Checkers voucher, with a total of four (4) lucky entrants each winning a R500 Checkers voucher.
+Prizes: Each week, one (1) lucky entrant will each stand a chance to win one (1) R500 Checkers voucher, with a total of four (4) lucky entrants each winning a R500 Checkers voucher.
 In total, vouchers to the value of R2000 (two thousand Rand) will be given away.

 The prizes as per 11 above will be a random electronic draw from all of the valid entries received at the time of each of the four (4) weekly draws.